Zdeeno/pfvtr/README.md

 - `startPos` - how far in the map you want to start repeating - usually keep 0.0 beacause you want to repeat from start
 - `endPos` - currently not working keep as is
 - `traversals` - currently not working keep as is
+- `nullCmd` - set to true if you want to skip recorded commands with zero velocity
-- `imagePub` - lookaround window tells how many image forwards and backwards should be filtering done, we use 1 or 2.
+- `imagePub` - lookaround window sets how many images are used for visual feedback, we use 1 (3 images) or 2 (5 images)
-- `mapName` - name of the map you want to repeat (you can fill in multiple maps of the SAME trajectory divided by "," - see in the article)
+- `mapName` - name of the map you want to repeat (you can fill in multiple maps of the SAME trajectory divided by "," - see continous mapping in the article)

 You can use the visualisation script `src/gui/particle_viz.py`, which publishes images showing position of the particles.

 ## Important

 - We use time synchronization for odometry and camera topics!
 You won't be able to record a map if your topics have a very different timestamp.
 - The robot is repeating the action commands from mapping phase so at the initial position there is command with 0 velocity, you have to push the robot little bit to start repeating.
 You also should not stop completelly during mapping because of this.
+You cant set `nullCmd` to true if you want to avoid this behaviour.
 - Keep in mind that this is not production code it can yield some errors eventhough it is working properly.
 We also suggest to relaunch the code between the traversals.